ucsc-ospo/ucsc-ospo.github.io/content/report/osre25/uchicago/cc-snapshot/20250616-zahratm/index.md

 - I met with my mentor to discuss the project goals and outline the next steps.
 - I experimented with the environment and captured a snapshot to understand the process.

-It has been less than a week and I have elearned a lot specilly about the Chameleon cloud and how it is different with other clouds like AWS.
-I am exited to learn and make progress.
+It has been less than a week and I have learned a lot specially about the Chameleon Cloud and how it is different from other clouds like AWS.
+I am exited to learn more and make progress.

-Thanks for reading, I will keep ypu updated an I work :)
+Thanks for reading, I will keep ypu updated as I work :)